vkotovv/Retrofit2SampleApp/README.md

-# JRebel4AndroidGettingStarted
+# Retrofit 2 Getting Started
-This is a sample application to see how JRebel for Android works
+This is a sample application to see how Retrofit 2 works on Android